abdulbasit17/HashiCorp-Vault-CI-CD-Pipeline/README.md

    - Use Nginx to reverse proxy both Jenkins and Flask.

 6. **CI/CD Pipeline:**
-   - Create a `Jenkinsfile` that automates the entire process from code checkout to app deployment.
+   - Create a `Jenkinsfile` that automates the entire process .